coherence-community/coherence-demo/README.md

 ### OpenTracing Prerequisites

-Prior to running the demo, start the Jaeger OpenTracing implementation:
+If you wish to demonstrate OpenTracing, then prior to running the demo, start the Jaeger OpenTracing implementation:

 ```bash
 docker run -d --name jaeger \